2020 Dr McKenna Cup

 The 2020 Dr McKenna Cup, known for sponsorship reasons as the Bank of Ireland Dr McKenna Cup, is a Gaelic football competition in the province of Ulster for county teams.
 It is held at the beginning of the GAA season.

 The draw was made on 4 December 2019 with the fixtures confirmed following a meeting of Comhairle Uladh CCC later in the month.
-For the first time in many years, no university teams will take part, due to the changed schedule for the Sigerson Cup.
+For the first time in many years, no third-level teams took part, due to the changed schedule for the Sigerson Cup.

 Tyrone were the winners for the eighth time in nine years.